Doubts hang over UK's Johnson though bid to oust him fails

 Johnson still faces a parliamentary ethics probe over “partygate,” and his government is also under intense pressure to ease the pain of skyrocketing energy and food bills, while managing the fallout from Britain’s exit from the European Union.

-Polls give the left-of-center opposition Labour Party a lead nationally, and Johnson will face more pressure if the Conservatives lose special elections later this month for two parliamentary districts, called when incumbent Tory lawmakers were forced out by sex scandals.
+Polls give a lead nationally to the left-of-center opposition Labour Party — headed by lawmaker Keir Starmer, a stolid, dutiful foil to the blustering Johnson.
+The prime minister will face more pressure if the Conservatives lose special elections later this month for two parliamentary districts, called when incumbent Tory lawmakers were forced out by sex scandals.

+While party rules bar another no-confidence vote for 12 months, those rules can be changed by a handful of lawmakers who run a key committee.
+But both allies and opponents of Johnson doubt he will step down in the meantime.

 Bale said Johnson would likely fight back with tax cuts and other policies designed to appeal to his party’s right-leaning base.